Components in Prosody

 The above would configure Prosody to listen for component connections on port 8888, coming only to the IP address 192.168.0.10.

-XEP-0114 provides no standard for encryption of component connections, and so connections from external components are not affected by the "require_encryption" option.
+Note: Because components usually connect locally, XEP-0114 provides no standard for encryption of component connections, and so connections from external components are not affected by the "require_encryption" option.
+If you need to run components on a different server to Prosody, you need to run the connections over a secure encryption layer such as Wireguard, stunnel or spiped.